Advanced CSS Units & Functions¶

 px |

-Absolute | Fixed pixels | Borders, small spacing, icon sizes |
+Absolute | Fixed pixels | Borders, small spacing, icon sizes that shouldn't scale |

 em |

-Relative | Relative to parent element's font size | Spacing relative to text size |
+Relative | Relative to parent element's font size | Spacing tied to text size (e.g., button padding relative to button font) |

 rem |

-Relative | Relative to root (<html>) font size |
+Relative | Relative to root (<html>) font size (typically 16px) |

-Typography, consistent spacing |
+Typography, consistent spacing across pages |

 % |

-Relative | Percentage of parent dimension | Widths, heights, fluid layouts |
+Relative | Percentage of parent dimension | Fluid widths, heights, padding as percentage of container |

 vw |

-Viewport | Percentage of viewport width | Full-width elements, fluid typography |
+Viewport | Percentage of viewport width (100vw = full browser width) | Full-width elements, viewport-dependent scaling |

 vh |

-Viewport | Percentage of viewport height | Hero sections, full-screen layouts |
+Viewport | Percentage of viewport height | Hero sections, full-screen layouts, viewport-relative sizing |

 vmin |